buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcSensorTypeEnum.md

 # IfcSensorTypeEnum

-The _IfcSensorTypeEnum_ defines the range of different types of sensor that can be specified.
+The _IfcSensorTypeEnum_ defines the range of different types of sensor that can be specified.<!-- end of definition -->

 > HISTORY New enumeration in IFC2.0.

 { .change-ifc2x4}
 > IFC4 CHANGE Additional enumerations added.

 ## Items